 What are unpredictable and challenging behaviours?

-If your loved one is displaying challenging behaviours, their quality of life can be adversely affected if the situation is not managed appropriately.
+If your loved one is displaying challenging behaviours, which can be particularly acute for those living with dementia, their quality of life can be adversely affected if the situation is not managed appropriately.
 The terms changeable and challenging behaviours are far-reaching but can include:

 - verbal and/or physical aggression

 - actions causing self-harm, such as the inhalation or ingestion of objects